 The basic blocks of a Bayesian model are the prior model containing the preliminary information on the parameter and the measurement model determining the stochastic mapping from the parameter to the measurements.
-Using the combination rules, namely the Bayes' rule, it is possible to infer an estimate of the parameters from the measurements.
-The distribution of the parameters, which is conditional to the observed measurements is called the posterior distribution and it is the distribution representing the state of knowledge about the parameters when all the information in the observed measurements and the model is used.
-Predictive posterior distribution is the distribution of the new (not yet observed) measurements when all the information in the observed measurements and the model is used.
+Using the combination rules, namely Bayes' rule, it is possible to infer an estimate of the parameters from the measurements.
+The probability distribution of the parameters, conditional on the observed measurements is called the posterior distribution and it is the distribution representing the state of knowledge about the parameters when all the information in the observed measurements and the model is used.
+The predictive posterior distribution is the distribution of new (not yet observed) measurements when all the information in the observed measurements and the model is used.